muratk3n/thirdwave/en/README.md

 Govs may want it bcz it means more taxes in the future, easing debt repayment.
 Companies want growth bcz of their investors who need returns.
-That cld all be fine but sadly, even with services factored in, more growth means more shit.
+That wld be fine but even with services factored in, more growth means more shit.
 As in **physical shit**, goods and materials, resources extracted, planet plundered.
 See the [excerpts](03/2021/goods-materials-growth-hickel.md) from a Jason Hickel book.
 And there is only so much the planet can handle in terms of resource extraction.